jokerwyt/Pintos/docs/p3a.md

 >possibility for deadlock but allows for high parallelism.
 Explain
 >where your design falls along this continuum and why you chose to
 >design it this way.

+I assign every process a VM lock.
+Although doing this limits the parallelism, compared with locking a single page instead, it is more straightforward and more uncomplicated for the programmer to write bug-free code.
+It also prevents deadlock by arranging the lock order carefully.
+In the meantime, per-process lock design still reserves enough parallelism.